-The General Obligation Refunding Bonds, Unlimited Tax Series A of March, 2007 (the "Bonds") will be issued only as fully registered bonds without coupons and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
+The General Obligation Refunding Bonds, Unlimited Tax Series B of March, 2007 (the "Unlimited Tax Bonds") and the General Obligation Refunding Bonds, Limited Tax Series C of March 2007 (the "Limited Tax Bonds" and, together with the Unlimited Tax Bonds, the "Bonds") will be issued only as fully registered bonds without coupons and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
 Individual purchases will be made in book-entry form only.
 The Bonds are issuable in denominations of \$5,000 or any integral multiple of \$5,000.
 Purchasers will not receive physical delivery of bond certificates.
 Principal and interest are payable by Amalgamated Bank of Chicago, Chicago, Illinois, the Bond Registrar and Paying Agent, to DTC, which will remit such principal and interest to DTC's Participants for payment to the Beneficial Owners of the Bonds, as described herein.
 Interest on the Bonds will be payable on June 1, 2007 and semiannually thereafter on each June 1 and December 1.
 The Bonds are not subject to redemption prior to maturity.

-See the Inside Cover for the Maturity Schedule.
+See the Inside Cover for the Maturity Schedules.

 The Bonds are direct and general obligations of the Metropolitan Water Reclamation District of Greater Chicago, Cook County, Illinois (the "District").
-The Bonds are payable from ad valorem taxes levied upon all taxable property within the District without limitation as to rate or amount.
+The Unlimited Tax Bonds are payable from ad valorem taxes levied upon all taxable property within the District without limitation as to rate or amount.
+The Limited Tax Bonds are payable from ad valorem taxes levied upon all taxable property within the District without limitation as to rate or amount.
+The Limited Tax Bonds are payable from ad valorem taxes levied upon all taxable property within the District without limitation as to rate or amount.
+The Limited Tax Bonds are payable from ad valorem taxes levied upon all taxable property within the District without limitation as to rate, but limited as to amount by the provisions of the Property Tax Extension Limitation Law of the State of Illinois.